michalkonturek/XCParameterizedTestCase/README.md

 ## Known Issues

-* `xctool` - tests crash when using `xctool`
+* `xctool` crashes when running tests with `XCParameterizedTestCase`
-* Xcode Test Navigator - does not list injected test cases
+* Xcode Test Navigator does not list injected test cases

 - - -